-Potato pancakes come together so quickly and are portable for on-the-go breakfasts, school lunch bags, appetizers, and afternoon snacks.
+- Quick and Easy: Potato pancakes come together so quickly and are portable for on-the-go breakfasts, school lunch bags, appetizers, and afternoon snacks.
 Top them with a fried egg and a slice of perfectly cooked bacon for the perfect brunch!

-Along with mashed potatoes, a little garlic and onion powder, and fresh herbs, these divine little savory potato pancakes are perfection.
+- Customizable: Along with mashed potatoes, a little garlic and onion powder, and fresh herbs, these divine little savory potato pancakes are perfection.
 However, they can be customized to add in some extra ingredients for extra flavor!
-They are just as tasty served warm on their own, with a pat of chive butter, with a spoonful of bacon jam, or with a side of your favorite tangy dip!
+They are just as tasty served warm on their own, with a smear of chive butter, with a spoonful of bacon jam, or with a side of your favorite tangy dip!

 What you need